Can I Smoke While Doing Gym? Giving Up Smoking for Wellness Designers + Gym Consultants

 Physical Performance

-Smoking damages the cardiovascular and respiratory systems, leading to reduced lung capacity, increased heart rate, and diminished oxygen-carrying capacity of the blood.
+Smoking decreases the cardiovascular and respiratory systems' efficiency, leading to reduced lung capacity, increased heart rate, and diminished oxygen-carrying capacity of the blood.

 Smoking also hampers the body’s ability to recover from physical exertion, which is a vital component of building muscle mass.
 Smoking restricts blood flow, hinders the healing process, and even increases inflammation.